directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 {{<card header="**2nd script**">}}
 Let's take a closer look at the woman in the center. <br/>
-Her long brown hair drapes over her back and she’s wearing a vibrant matching top and skirt, paired with a matching hat.<br/>
+Her long brown hair drapes over her back and she’s wearing a pale pink cardigan over a white layered mini dress, paired with a matching hat.<br/>
 Her mirrored aviator sunglasses add a stylish touch. <br/>
 What's particularly interesting is her choice of shopping bags. <br/>
 She's carrying a light blue one that's identical to the bag her blonde haired mother on the left is holding. <br/>